willfaught/willfaught.github.io/content/blog/2013-05-27-the-xbox-one-hardware-analysis-comparison-to-playstation-4.md

 >[...]

->**Sony’s approach (especially when combined with a beefier GPU) is exactly what you’d build if you wanted to give game developers the fastest hardware.** Microsoft’s approach on the other hand looks a little more broad.
+>**Sony's approach (especially when combined with a beefier GPU) is exactly what you'd build if you wanted to give game developers the fastest hardware.** Microsoft's approach on the other hand looks a little more broad.
 The Xbox One still gives game developers a significant performance boost over the previous generation, but also attempts to widen the audience for the console.
-It’s a risky strategy for sure, especially given the similarities in the underlying architectures between the Xbox One and PS4. **If the market for high-end game consoles has already hit its peak, then Microsoft’s approach is likely the right one from a business standpoint.
-If the market for dedicated high-end game consoles hasn’t peaked however, Microsoft will have to rely even more on the Kinect experience, TV integration and its exclusive franchises to compete.**
+It's a risky strategy for sure, especially given the similarities in the underlying architectures between the Xbox One and PS4. **If the market for high-end game consoles has already hit its peak, then Microsoft's approach is likely the right one from a business standpoint.
+If the market for dedicated high-end game consoles hasn't peaked however, Microsoft will have to rely even more on the Kinect experience, TV integration and its exclusive franchises to compete.**

 The market for dedicated high-end game consoles hasn't peaked because people who bought a nice HDTV want a premium game experience to go along with it, and they can't get that from PC or mobile games, plain and simple.